dekkerglen/CubeCobra/README.md

 ### Install Prerequisites

-You will need to install NodeJS, MongoDB, and an IDE of your preference (I recommend Atom).
+You will need to install NodeJS, MongoDB, and an IDE of your preference (I recommend VSCode).
 You can find the necessary resources here:

 NodeJS: https://nodejs.org/en/download/